 To allow the Rafale the greatest possible autonomy during deployments, it requires only minimum ground support equipment:

-All of these maintainability features were validated from the development phase by French Navy and Air Force support specialists, and have demonstrated their reliability in combat during various operations.
-This ease of maintenance means that technicians can be trained quickly: Rafale conversion training and aircraft support was organized for an export client within a matter of weeks, providing the client with the operating autonomy it needed to successfully deploy its fleet.
+All of these maintainability features were validated from the development phase by French Navy and Air and Space Force support specialists, and have demonstrated their reliability in combat during various operations.
+This ease of maintenance means that technicians can be trained quickly: Rafale conversion training and aircraft support can be organised for export clients, providing them with the operating autonomy they need until the successful deployment of their fleet.

 Thanks to its outstanding reliability, the Rafale has lower maintenance costs.